 LI Ice Dam Preventions

-LI Chimney Maintenance
+LI Chimney Upkeep

-Expressway Roofing And Chimney has been fixing, servicing and doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, installing new exterior siding and other cedar products and roofs in Nassau and Suffolk county for over 22 years.
-Long Islanders have been trusting us with their skylight problems, quality roofing installations and home construction repairs since 2001.
-We are proud to work with, work for, serve and support the following local Long Island businesses in their respective industries. construction, masonry, travel, contracting, design, lumberjacks, home improvements, and halfway houses.
-We agree that we are all in this together.
+Expressway Roofing & Chimney has been repairing, maintaining & doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, setting up new exterior siding, cedar roofing, decks & other cedar products & roofs in Nassau & Suffolk county for over two decades plus two years.
+Long Islanders have been counting on us with their skylight problems, quality roofing installations and home construction repairs since 2001.
+We are honored to collaborate with, assist, serve and support the following local Long Island businesses in their specific industries: construction, masonry, travel, contracting, design, lumberjacks, home improvements, and halfway houses.
+We understand that we are all in this together.
 Call Expressway today at 631.388.7555.